-PURPOSE: This Special Notice describes 1996 legislation affecting the Sales and Use Taxes Act and the Tire Fee and legislation enacted prior to 1996 with effective dates in 1996 and thereafter.
+PURPOSE: This Special Notice describes 1995 legislation affecting the Sales and Use Taxes Act, the Admissions Tax, the Tourism Fund Surcharge and the Tire Fee.

 REPEAL OF THE TIRE FEE: Effective for sales made on or after July 1, 1997, the $2.00 fee charged on the retail sale in this state of each tire commonly used on a motor vehicle is repealed (1995 Conn.
 Pub.
 Acts 160, §64).